Copyright © 2014 Dr Alex Fowke. All Rights Reserved.

 emotions ('emotional dysregulation').
 DBT is a therapy based on teaching clients new skills, and was

-emotional avoidance, an increasing inability to cope with emotions when they do arise, and increases in dysfunctional
+increasing emotional avoidance, an increasing inability to cope with emotions when they do arise, and

 I am accredited as a DBT therapist in the UK through the Society for DBT.
 For this accreditation, I have demonstrated my extensive training and significant clinical experience in teaching clients to use DBT skills, both as part of standard DBT services in specialist mental health services, the REFRAMED research project, and as a part of my clinical work with individual clients in conjunction with other therapy skills, including traditional CBT strategies.